Independent Interim Projects

-During the fall before the Interim, interested students must secure a faculty sponsor, respond to a detailed narrative questionnaire about their project, and gain approval of a faculty committee.
+During the fall before the Interim, interested students must complete several steps, including securing a faculty sponsor, responding to a detailed narrative questionnaire about their project, and gaining approval of a faculty committee.
 All independent study projects require a report: sometimes written, sometimes prepared in audiovisual media such as slide/lecture or videotape.
 Click below for further information and forms necessary for the development and organization of an independent interim.

 - Read the rules, regulations and calendar for the Interim